OrBenNun/--GigosRate--/README.md

-Welcom To GigosRate, gigos is a website to help everey one find and rate the best movies out there, the web site suports sign in and sign out, admin page, watch list and a movie page for each movie containing a trailer and movie data.
+Welcom To GigosRate, gigos is a website to help every one find and rate the best movies out there, the web site suports sign in and sign out, admin page, watch list and a movie page for each movie containing a trailer and movie data.

 This web site was created with JavaScript and node.js, all data is stored on a mongoDB server.